Replacing a (PCV) valve, isn’t difficult. But, sometimes accessing it can be a struggle, depending on your vehicle.

 So, you don’t realize how important the (PCV) system regular maintenance is until; a failed (PCV) valve, disrupts engine performance and internal components.

-So, the objective is to redirect or recycle the engine’s blowby by; sending it back into the intake.
+So, the objective of the (PCV) Valve is to, redirect or recycle the engine’s blow-by by; sending it back into the intake.
 Lack of (PCV) valve regular maintenance can eventually; contaminate the air intake with oil.
-As a result, if blocked the crankcase pressure will build to a level that will create; leaks and burn engine oil.
-Every vehicle, regardless of type or application; must have (PCV) valve-regular maintenance in order to remain in good running condition.
+Consequently, if blocked the crankcase pressure will build to a level that will create; leaks and burn engine oil.
+Every vehicle, regardless of type or application; must have (PCV) valve-regular maintenance in order to, remain in good running condition.

 Dangers Of Extended Oil Change Intervals

-Synthetic oil is much tougher than conventional oil.
-One reason to use synthetic oils is their ability to clean the engine.
-As a result, of enhanced cleaning properties they actually get dirty faster.
+Synthetic oil, is much tougher than conventional oil.
+One reason to use synthetic oils is, their ability to clean the engine.
+As a result, of their enhanced cleaning properties, they actually get dirty faster.

-Contaminants must be removed once the cleaning is done.
-Oil also has a limited capacity on how many particles it can hold.
-By not changing the oil, particles already in the oil will act like an abrasive.
-Because of this, the oil isn’t capable of providing the necessary lubrication for metal parts; after an extended period of use.
+Contaminants must be removed, once the cleaning is done.
+Oil also has a, limited capacity on how many particles it can hold.
+So, by not changing the oil, particles already in the oil, will act like an abrasive.
+Because of this, the oil isn’t capable of providing, the necessary lubrication for metal parts; after an extended period of use.

 - Engine bearings

 - Valve train components